ccrownhill/serpens_os/README.md

 This is an Operating System that boots up and starts a game of Snake.

+Note that this has only been tested in QEMU and not on real hardware.

 ## Compilation

 To be able to compile this OS and run it using the Makefile included here you need to create an `i686-elf` cross compiler.